-Townhomes are multi-family housing complexes and can include 3, 4 or 5 units side by side, or 4 units, with 2 units being on the top floor and 2 units being on the main floor.
+Townhomes are multi-family housing complexes and can include 3, 4 or 5 units in a row, or 4 units stacked with 2 units on the top floor and 2 units on the main floor.
 Many units will share a wall on either side.

-Duplexes only have two connected homes, so both duplex owners have half the home that isn’t attached to another, and only share one wall.
+Duplexes only have two connected homes, so both duplex owners own half the home and only share one wall.

 2) Condo Fees & Home Owners Association Fees